 Holiday sales are incredibly popular ways to get customers to flock to your business.
 Wallets tend to be a little more open pre-holidays than they are otherwise, and offering some discount on your products or services can make for a very compelling sales opportunity.

 If you are going to create a holiday sale, one of the best ways to get the word out is through an email.
 A well-designed email campaign can draw a crowd, especially at this time of year.
 My advice would be to figure out a way to pitch your product offerings with a holiday theme.
 And if you don’t have the time to create one, a virtual assistant can craft an utterly enticing holiday email campaign for your business!

 When In Doubt, Offer a Freebie!

-When combined with a lovely, handwritten card and personal message, something as simple as a freebie goes from impersonal to emotionally impactful.
+When combined with a lovely, handwritten card, something as simple as a freebie goes from impersonal to emotionally impactful.

-This free “gift” could be an add-on to the services your client regularly purchases from you, which they might not otherwise think to try.
+This free “gift” could be an add-on to the services your client regularly purchases from you.
 If an offer like this complements what you already offer them, it can be very touching and show that you’ve thought about what is useful to them.
 Plus, it’s an excellent option for smaller or newer businesses, when you might have extra time to do some pro-bono work but not a lot of extra money to spend on fancy gifts.